-Each year the ACRP Nominating Committee, as charged by the ABoT, coordinates an open nominations process of the ACRP membership and compiles a slate of candidates in consideration of open seats on the ACRP Board.
-The number of candidates selected directly correlates with the number of vacant Board seats for the upcoming year.
-A thorough evaluation process of each nominee is conducted by the Committee for its initial ranking of potential candidates.
-Nominees are assessed on a combination of professional accomplishments, leadership skills, previous Board experience, and expertise that aligns with the ABoT's needs that year.
+Each year the ACRP Nominating Committee, with oversight from the ABoT, coordinates the nomination process for the ACRP membership and compiles a slate of candidates in consideration of open seats on the ACRP Board.
+The number of candidates selected directly correlates with the number of vacant Board seats for the upcoming year and needs of the Board.
+A thorough evaluation process of each nominee is conducted by the Committee for its initial ranking of potential candidates, and nominees are assessed on a combination of professional accomplishments and necessary expertise as well as leadership skills.
 Final candidates may be contacted by the Committee for a telephone interview.
-The candidate slate must be approved by the current Board of Trustees, and once approved, put forth to the ACRP membership for election.
+The candidate slate must be approved by the current Board of Trustees, and once approved, will be put forth to the ACRP membership for election.